 God’s word teaches about being active, learning to be a good friend, to love our neighbour more, to be a better colleague, boss, etc. In all relationships, we’re told and encouraged to actively be involved in learning to build strong and good ones.
 This principle is seen throughout Scripture.
 It’s a principle for all relationships.
 And one I think we can apply to the modern dating relationship

 Ruth and Boaz

-Here is another example, of two people who had a romantic relationship in the Bible, but activity sought to put God at the center and be part of building a strong relationship, rather than waiting for a strong relationship to just happen.
+Here is another example, of two people who had a romantic relationship in the Bible, but actively sought to put God at the centre and be part of building a strong relationship, rather than waiting for a strong relationship to just happen.

 (The following extract is taken from page 65-66 of The Dating Dilemma book, read the introduction for free.)

 Here’s another powerful story of individuals making plans and godly choices for their relationships, within the limits of their culture, Naomi, her husband and two sons were from Bethlehem, but when famine struck they were forced to go to Moab.
 Naomi’s sons married Moabite women called Ruth and Orpah.

 But tragedy struck; her sons and husband died, leaving her widowed and childless.
 Orpah returned to her family, but Ruth vowed to stay with Naomi, even though that meant leaving her country and settling in Bethlehem, in a foreign land.